CloudApp

 Key Features

-• URL shortening with redirect management alongside file hosting
+• URL shortening with customizable link formats and management UI.

-• Supports local disk and S3-compatible object storage backends
+• Storage flexibility: local disk default with optional S3-compatible storage backends.

 Use Cases